alialkhatib/alialkhatib.github.io/_posts/2015-4-6-reading-with-friends.md

 This quarter the [HCI][hcigroup] and [Infolab][infolabgroup] groups came together for a weekly reading group thing.
 Each Monday at noon someone brings a new, *impactful* reading to the group and discusses it for everyone.
 It's kind of a cool way to get the HCI group - often somewhat ethnographic or qualitative-leaning - and the Infolab - generally more quantitative - together to see where cross-pollination of ideas might happen.
 We're tentatively calling it "Reading With Friends", but I'm pretty sure we're open to alternative names.

-This week was more or less my turn to introduce a paper to the group, so I introduced "What is a flag for?
-Social media reporting tools and the vocabulary of complaint".
+This week was more or less my turn to introduce a paper to the group, so I introduced "[What is a flag for?
+Social media reporting tools and the vocabulary of complaint][paper]".
 Kate Crawford and Tarleton Gillespie authored it in *New Media & Society*, and it shines a light on a really interested topic that I don't think computational social scientists have explored very much yet.

 We also got into a pretty interesting conversation about truly ethnographic studies of communities like Tumblr and others.
 I found a handful of interesting, seemingly relevant papers: